-Turkey’s president slams those who call Trump ‘dictator’
+Turkey’s leader slams those who call Trump ‘dictator’

 Ankara, Turkey — Turkish President Recep Tayyip Erdogan asserted on Wednesday that many in the U.S. and Europe are branding U.S. President-elect Donald Trump a “dictator” because he wasn’t their favored candidate.
 Erdogan called on them to respect democracy.